 Year 2 saw us head to the Amalfi Coast in Italy in search of our favourite cuisine.
 I fell in love with Positano with it’s bougainvillea lined cobbled streets.
 The food didn’t fail to disappoint and once again the stunning sunsets had me snapping away wildly at the pastel colours that seemed to get more and more vibrant every day.
 As the first week of our 3 week Italian tour, it got us off to an awesome start.

-I can’t even remember how we landed on Portugal.
+I can’t even remember how we landed on Portugal for this years trip though!
 In previous years we’d all done a bit of research but this year Grandad Wanderlust found us an incredible villa in the popular Algarve region in the South of Portugal.
 It was hard to argue with what he’d found so flights were booked and we started counting sleeps 6 months in advance.

 I’ll be perfectly honest with you – this particular annual holiday is never intended to have a particularly crammed itinerary.
 In past years it’s been known for us not even to leave the villa some days!
 That being said, we always like to explore the local surroundings a little.
 Here’s how we keep ourselves occupied over the course of what seems like quite a laid-back week: